 - 7a) The massing of new development shall be in keeping with the scale and height of existing development within the area and in adjacent neighbourhoods.
-Residential buildings shall not exceed three storeys and blocks of attached townhouses shall not contain more than five primary dwelling units (proposed zoning provisions). - 7b) A variety of architectural styles shall be encouraged that reflect the varied character of homes in the adjacent neighbourhoods and Old Town generally, including Colonial, Victorian, Edwardian and Craftsman in keeping with the character of adjacent neighbourhoods and Old Town generally.
+Residential buildings shall not exceed three storeys.
+Blocks of attached townhouses generally shall not contain more than 6 primary dwelling units but may contain up to 8 primary units provided the building's total length does not exceed 60 metres. (proposed zoning provisions) - 7b) A variety of architectural styles shall be encouraged that reflect the varied character of homes in the adjacent neighbourhoods and Old Town generally, including Colonial Revival, Neo-Classical, Georgian, Italianate and Craftsman.
 The incorporation of architectural elements found on heritage buildings in the area and the homes of Christopher Street and Weatherstone Court shall be encouraged. - 7c) The use of traditional building materials commonly used in Old Town's historic buildings shall be strongly encouraged.
 Building materials and finishes should reflect a consistently high level of quality and craftsmanship. - 7d) Future development on Christopher Street and Weatherstone Court shall maintain their existing general character in terms of building massing, setbacks and landscaping. - 7e) The visual impact of front garages and driveways shall be minimized.
 Garages at the rear of houses, accessed by a laneway or a driveway at the side of the house, shall be encouraged.
-Where garages are located at the front of dwelling units, they shall be located behind the front wall of the house and have a maximum width no greater than half the width of the house (proposed zoning provision). - 7f) Accessory buildings containing secondary residential units shall have a maximum height of 7 metres or the height of the main dwelling, whichever is less (proposed zoning provision). - 7g) Front yard setbacks for new development shall be a minimum of 4 metres from the sidewalk and consistent along each street (proposed zoning provision). - 7h) At least 50% of the front yards of new development shall comprise soft landscaping, including trees (proposed zoning provision).
+Where garages are located at the front of dwelling units, they shall be located behind the front wall of the house and have a maximum width no greater than half the width of the house (proposed zoning provision). - 7f) Accessory buildings containing secondary residential units shall have a maximum height of 7 metres or the height of the main dwelling, whichever is less (proposed zoning provision). - 7g) Front yard setbacks for new development shall be a minimum of 3 metres from the sidewalk and consistent along each street (proposed zoning provision). - 7h) At least 50% of the front yards of new development shall comprise soft landscaping, including trees (proposed zoning provision).